DavidCdeB/QHA/README.md

 If you are wondering and concerned about FIXINDEX problems, there is no reason for that.
 With this `QHA` code, there are in fact two levels of FIXINDEX:

- * 1) Since the code is reading from the `EOS.out`, the electronic energy `EL` is already "fixindexed" with respect to the equilibrium volume geometry.
+ * Since the code is reading from the `EOS.out`, the electronic energy `EL` is already "fixindexed" with respect to the equilibrium volume geometry.

- * 2) Since the code is reading from each independent constant-volume frequency calculation, the frequencies for a given volume are "fixindexed" with respect to that specific volume, as opposed to the equilibrium volume geometry.
-This might appear to be a drawback, however, it happens to be an inmense advantage: since the frequencies are obtained from the second derivatives of the energy, we would obtain better eigenvalues and eigenvectors for that particular volume if the frequency calculation for a given volume is in fact `FIXINDEX`ed to that specific volume.
+ * Since the code is reading from each independent constant-volume frequency calculation, the frequencies for a given volume are "fixindexed" with respect to that specific volume, as opposed to the equilibrium volume geometry.
+This might appear to be a drawback, however, it happens to be an inmense advantage: since the frequencies are obtained from the second derivatives of the energy, we would obtain better eigenvalues and eigenvectors for that particular volume if the frequency calculation for a given volume is in fact "fixindexed" to that specific volume.

  # 3. Files needed for running `QHA`: